 It is recommended to have anyone 15 and under tested each year.
 Anyone at the high school level should get tested every other year.

-The testing checks for the following neurocognitive functions:
+The testing checks the following neurocognitive functions:

 Visual acuity and visual integration – Tests that measure the speed and accuracy of vision and the brain’s ability to integrate that information.
 This is done through two activities that challenge a person’s ability to accurately read while the eyes are in movement.